durjoymazumder0/durjoymazumder0/README.md

 # Hi there 👋, I'm Durjoy Mazumder
 ### 🤖 Machine Learning Enthusiast

-Durjoy Mazumder is an undergraduate student pursuing a B.Sc. in Computer Science and Telecommunication Engineering (CSTE) at Noakhali Science and Technology University.
+Durjoy Mazumder is an undergrad student pursuing a B.Sc. in Computer Science and Telecommunication Engineering (CSTE) at Noakhali Science and Technology University.

 ---